CharlotteKHL/Calculator/README.md

-This Calculator currently has 2 release versions, information on this can be found in RELEASES NOTES.txt.
+This Calculator currently has 3 releases, information on each one can be found in RELEASES NOTES.txt.

+<-> User manual for the most recent release of this Calculator:

+Operators:

++ = add
+- = subtract
+* = multiply
+/ = divide

+When writing expressions:

+- Leave a space between numbers and operators
+- Use only the operators listed above and whole numbers, brackets and decimals are not supported in this release

+When changing calculation type:

+- Click the button of the form of calculation you would like to use

-Configuration for the most recent release of this Calculator:
+<-> Configuration for the most recent release of this Calculator:

 Tested and can be used on the following Operating Systems:
 - Linux